-Data analysis for the data collected by this CAMP is important because it will help characterize the emissions air pollutants in the community.
-The data will be used to help determine the key source categories that may be contribute to the potential elevated emissions concentration pollutant concentrations in the community.
+Data analysis for the data collected by this CAMP is important because it will help characterize air pollutants in the community.
+The data will be used to help determine the key source categories that may be contribute to potential elevated pollutant concentrations in the community.
 With this information, local government and key stakeholders may develop emission reduction or mitigation strategies to reduce air pollution in the community.
 The data may eventually be used to develop a CERP.